Germany to buy US-made F-35s to replace aging bombers

-BERLIN (AP) — Germany said Monday that it will replace some of its aging Tornado bomber jets with U.S.-made F-35A Lightning II aircraft capable of carrying nuclear weapons.
+BERLIN (AP) — Germany will replace some of its aging Tornado bomber jets with U.S.-made F-35A Lightning II aircraft capable of carrying nuclear weapons, the country’s defense minister said Monday.

 “There can be only one answer to (Russian President Vladimir) Putin’s aggression,” said Gerhartz.
 “Unity in NATO and a credible deterrent.
 This in particular means there is no alternative but to choose the F-35.”